Challenging “liberal trolls” and #encryptionist blindness

 The story of the mouse and the elephant making friends is a reminder that even the most Eurocratic and ossified institutions can embrace radical grassroots movements.
 The Fediverse “cats” have shown that by working together, we can be a part of the change we would like to see.
 The #openweb is a powerful tool, and it is up to us to use it.

-In conclusion, the efforts of the Fediverse community to promote decentralized and autonomous models of the internet to the EU have been successful.
+In conclusion, the efforts of the Fediverse community to promote decentralized and autonomous models of the internet in the EU have been successful.
 Our outreach and advocacy have helped to shift the EU closer to promoting a more humane internet, and the growth of platforms such as Mastodon has validated the importance of these models.
-It is up to all of us to ensure that the internet is used for the betterment of society.
+This change and challenge is up to us., please don’t step back and let “them” take over shaping this path.

 The outreach of these technologies to the European Union started as a way to promote alternative models of the internet that were more inclusive, equitable, and empowering for users.
 The EU was seen as a natural fit due to its commitment to promoting human rights, privacy, and data protection online.